OpenScienceRoadmap/OpenScienceRoadmap.github.io/participants.md

 ---

 # Participants
-The following individuals and organizations are participating in the development of a joint roadmap for open science tools, <a href="mailto:info@jrost.org" title="email JROST">Contact us to join</a>.
+The following individuals and organizations are participating in the development of a joint roadmap for open science tools. <a href="mailto:info@jrost.org" title="email JROST">Contact us to join</a>.

 <h2 id="individuals">Individuals</h2>
 <people>
 <ul>
-  {%- assign individuals = site.data.participants.people | sort: 'namefamily' -%}
+  {%- assign individuals = site.data.participants.orgs | where:"type","person" | sort: 'org' -%}
   {%- for individual in individuals -%}
     <li>
       {%- if individual.url -%}<a href="{{ individual.url }}">{%- endif -%}